Skip to main content

 Oregon.gov Homepage

 When an agency proposes to adopt, amend or repeal a rule, it shall give interested persons reasonable opportunity to submit data or views.
-Email comments to ODE.
+Email comments to the Oregon Department of Education (ODE).

+ODE holds public hearings by video conference using Zoom.
 The hearing will be recorded for permanent record.
-The hearing officer will open the hearing and read the OAR number and its intention or purpose.
+The hearing officer will open the hearing and read the Oregon Administrative Rule (OAR) number and its intention or purpose.
 The hearing officer will ask those in attendance for oral testimony.
 Those individuals will be heard.
-If there is written testimony at this time, it will be submitted.
+If there is written testimony at this time, please submit it to the hearing officer.
+To find presentations on proposed rules, you may find video recordings of the presentation online on Boardbook.

 The hearing officer will adjourn the public hearing and will not respond to questions.
-After the close of the public comment period, the hearing officer will prepare a report to the state board which will be available from the department.
+After the close of the public hearing, the hearing officer will prepare a report for ODE staff.

 2024